Ratios of partition functions for the log-gamma polymer: Introduction

 A theme that appears more than once is a familiar large deviations duality between the asymptotic velocity of the path under polymer distributions and a tilt introduced into the partition function and probability distribution.
 In this duality the mapping from velocity to tilt is given by the expectation of the Busemann function.
 In particular, this duality determines how limits of ratios of point-to-point and tilted point-to-line partition functions match up with each other.

 A word of explanation about our focus on the log-gamma polymer.
 The ultimate goal is of course to find results valid for a wide class of polymer models.
 We could formulate at least some of our results more generally.
 But the statements would be complicated and need hypotheses that we can presently verify only for the log-gamma model anyway.
 For general polymers, just as for general percolation models, we cannot currently prove even mild regularity properties for the limiting free energy.
-Thus we chose to focus exclusively on the log-gamma model (except for the general discussions in Sections \ref{sec:cif} and \ref{sec:buse}).
+Thus we chose to focus exclusively on the log-gamma model (except for the general discussions in Sections~\ref{seccif} and \ref{secbuse}).

-We expect that much of this picture can eventually be verified for general 1+1 dimensional directed polymers.
+We expect that much of this picture can eventually be verified for general $1+1$ dimensional directed polymers.
 Our hope is that this paper would inspire such further work.
 For example, it is clear that the solution of the variational formula for the free energy in terms of Busemann functions works completely generally, once a sufficiently strong existence statement for Busemann functions is proved.
 Busemann functions with tractable distributions are an essential feature of the exact solvability of the log-gamma polymer.
-They can be used to construct a shift-invariant version of the polymer model, which was earlier used for deriving fluctuation exponents and large deviation rate functions \cite{geor-sepp,sepp-12-aop}.
+They can be used to construct a \mbox{shift-}invariant version of the polymer model, which was earlier used for deriving fluctuation exponents and large deviation rate functions \cite {geor-sepp,sepp-12-aop}.

-The log-gamma polymer was introduced in \cite{sepp-12-aop} and subsequently linked with integrable systems and interesting combinatorics \cite{boro-corw-mcd,corw-ocon-sepp-zygo,ocon-sepp-zygo}.
-The log-gamma polymer is a canonical model in the Kardar-Parisi-Zhang universality class, in the same vein as the asymmetric simple exclusion process, the corner growth model with geometric or exponential weights, and the semidiscrete polymer of O'Connell-Yor \cite{corw-rev, joha, oconn-yor-01, quas-icm,spoh-12,trac-wido-02}.
+The log-gamma polymer was introduced in \cite{sepp-12-aop} and subsequently linked with integrable systems and interesting combinatorics \cite {boro-corw-mcd,corw-ocon-sepp-zygo,ocon-sepp-zygo}.
+The log-gamma polymer is a canonical model in the Kardar--Parisi--Zhang universality class, in the same vein as the asymmetric simple exclusion process, the corner growth model with geometric or exponential weights and the semidiscrete polymer of O'Connell--Yor \cite{corw-rev,joha,oconn-yor-01,quas-icm,spoh-12,trac-wido-02}.
 These exactly solvable models are believed to be representative of what should be true more generally.